 The specification of the distribution of the $u_{ij}$ completes the model, but this is a complex issue which we postpone to the next subsection.
 Denoting the pdf of the $u_{ij}$ generally by $p_u$, the pdf of the sources equals $p_s(\vector{s})$,

 and the pdf of $\vector{x}$ follows from the standard formula for linear transformations of random variables,

 with $\W = \A^{-1}$.
-However, the dependency of the determinant $|\Lam|$ on $\U$ makes solving the multi-dimensional integral in (\ref{eqn:intgen}) practically impossible for any choice of $p_u$.
-While the integral could be estimated using Monte Carlo methods, we consider next an analytical approximation of the determinant which allows us to find an approximation of $p_s$ that holds qualitatively for any $p_u$.
+However, since the determinant $|\Lam|$ in $p(\vector{s}|\U)$ depends on $\U$, solving the multi-dimensional integral in (\ref{eqn:intgen}) is practically impossible for any choice of $p_u$.
+While the integral can be estimated using Monte Carlo methods, it could be time-consuming.
+Therefore, we consider next an analytical approximation of the determinant which allows us to find an approximation of $p_s$ that holds qualitatively for any $p_u$.
 Once we have an approximation, $\tilde{p}_s$ say, we can use (\ref{eqn:px}) to obtain a tractable approximation $\tilde{p}_x$ of the pdf of $\vector{x}$,